2A. Material accounting policies

 Financial assets and financial liabilities including derivative instruments are offset and the net amount is reported in the Balance sheet, if there is currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis or to realize the assets and settle the liabilities simultaneously.

-An equity instrument is a contract that evidences residual interest in the assets of the Company after deducting all of its liabilities.
-Incremental costs directly attributable to the issuance of new equity shares are recognized as a deduction from equity, net of any tax effects.
+An Equity Instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
+Repurchase of the Company's own equity instruments is recognised and deducted directly in equity.
+No gain or loss is recognised in the statement of profit and loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
+Incremental costs directly attributable to the issuance of new equity shares and buy-back of equity shares are shown as a deduction from the Equity net of any tax effects.

 (f) Fair value measurement